nimdone/nimdone-88471/src/pages/pricing.md

             no_follow: false
             url: https://app.nimdone.com/signup
       - title: INSTITUTIONS
-        saving:
-          - label: An annual savings of $72
-            show: false
         details: >
           nimdone can provide volume licenses for all your students and staff.
           Get in touch for details.